SDWebImage/SDWebImagePDFCoder/README.md

 For firmware which is below iOS/tvOS 11+, `UIImage` && `UIImageView` does not support vector image rendering.
 Even you can add PDF image in Xcode Asset Catalog, it was encoded to bitmap PNG format when compiled but not support runtime scale.

-For `UIImageView`, we will only parse PDF with a fixed image size (from the PDF cropBox information).
+For `UIImageView`, we will only parse PDF with a fixed image size (from the PDF mediaBox information).
 But we also support you to specify a desired size during image loading using `.imageThumbnailPixelSize` context option.
 And you can specify whether or not to keep aspect ratio during scale using `.imagePreserveAspectRatio` context option.

 Note: Once you pass the pixel size, we will always generate the bitmap representation even on iOS/tvOS 11+.
 If you want the vector format, do not pass them, let `UIImageView` to dynamically stretch the PDF.